mennthor/dotfiles_server/README.md

 make && make install  # Is now in ~/misc/lib/
 ```

-Bulding libcurl, when SSL is disabled in cmake (do this before linking cmake to libcurl to use this version)
+Bulding libcurl, when SSL is disabled in cmake (do this before linking cmake to libcurl to use this version).
+Also needed for git to enable push and pull via https.

 ```
 cd && cd misc